gnosis/truffle-nice-tools/readme.md

 ---
 ##### Create Interface (from ABI)
 ```
-createInterface, cI <path to ABI> <options>....Creates a Solidity interface contract for the selected .json ABI.
+npx tnt createInterface, cI <path to ABI> <options>....Creates a Solidity interface contract for the selected .json ABI.
 ```

 ##### Decoding